chaypaterson/libffwd-cancer-integrator/README.md

 Compiles under both G++ and Clang.

-Requires [GSL](https://www.gnu.org/software/gsl/), which the Mac subsection of the Makefile assume depends on Homebrew.
+Requires [GSL](https://www.gnu.org/software/gsl/), which the Mac subsection of the Makefile assumes depends on Homebrew.